ollama/ollama/gui/README.md

 - Standalone `gui/main.go` is used for running the app in standalone mode developing mode.

 - Standalone `gui/ollama_chats.db` is used for running the app in standalone mode developing mode. be sure to backup `ollama_chats.db` before uninstalling or updating the app.

-gui_backup is used for backup purposes.
-It contains the refactored GUI code that is not yet integrated into the main app.

 In the top directory of this repo, run: